Frequently Asked Questions (FAQs)

 WHAT IS THE DV-LOTTERY REGISTRATION CONFIRMATION NUMBER?

 When someone successfully registers to participate in the Diversity Visa Lottery (registration takes place in the October-November time period), the US State Department will issue a long Confirmation Number which contains 16 characters, starting with the four-digit number for the DV-Year.
-For example, a DV-2021 Confirmation Number (issued in 2018) will start off with 2021, followed by a mix of 12 unique numbers and letters of the English alphabet.
+For example, a DV-2022 Confirmation Number (issued in 2020) will start off with 2022, followed by a mix of 12 unique numbers and letters of the English alphabet.
 It is important to save the Confirmation Number, because it will be required to login to the E-DV website for the Status Check when the DV-Lottery results are made available (usually starting in early May) in order to check if the applicant was selected as a winner.
 Please note that the Global USA Green Card Organization will contact its clients who were selected as winners of the DV-Lottery (this usually occurs starting in May or June).
-For the DV-2021 Green Card Lottery that was held in early 2020, the results were made available starting in June 2020.
+For the DV-2022 Green Card Lottery that was held in early 2021, the results were made available starting in May 2021.

 WHAT IS THE DV-LOTTERY SELECTEE (WINNER) CASE NUMBER?